uyuni-project/sumaform/README_TESTING.md

 ## Alternative Container Registry server

-If you want the test suite to use a unauthenticated container registry server, you can specufy it with the `registry_uri` variable.
+If you want the test suite to use an unauthenticated container registry server, you can specify it with the `registry_uri` variable.

 Example: